 2. You Increase the Safety of Others

-When you use a bike bell, you don’t just increase your safety but also others’ safety.
-Imagine a situation where you walk along a bike path, and a cyclist you don’t know about is approaching from behind.
-Then he will not leave enough space between you and himself, and at the same time, you deviate from your direction.
-The cyclist will hit you.
+When you use a bike bell, you don’t just increase your safety but also the safety of others.
+Imagine a situation where you walk along a bike path and an unseen cyclist approaches from behind.
+Then they might not leave enough space between you and himself, and you swerve unexpectedly.
+The cyclist might hit you.
 This is not a situation you want to experience…

 Feel free to read more about bicycle safety.
 The article includes 20+ safety tips.